tdulcet/Distributed-Computing-Scripts/google-colab/README.md

 ## Acknowledgements
 We acknowledge the following projects, which enabled and encouraged us to create these notebooks:
 * [Our Bash install scripts](/../../#organizations), which automatically download, build and setup the respective GIMPS programs on Colab.
-* [Our PrimeNet Python program](/../../#primenet), which automatically gets assignments, reports assignment results and progress for CUDALucas and GpuOwl using the PrimeNet API.
+* [AutoPrimeNet](https://github.com/tdulcet/AutoPrimeNet), which automatically gets assignments, reports assignment results and progress for CUDALucas and GpuOwl using the PrimeNet API.
 Adapted from the PrimeNet Python script from [Mlucas](https://www.mersenneforum.org/mayer/README.html#download2) by Loïc Le Loarer and Ernst W. Mayer.
 * The [GPU72 notebook](https://github.com/chalsall/GPU72_CoLab), whose work encouraged us to also use the [form](https://colab.research.google.com/notebooks/forms.ipynb) format.
 * The [Linux System Information script](https://github.com/tdulcet/Linux-System-Information), which outputs the system information for the Colab VMs.